Last updated: 7 June 2023

 - are seeking support to pay for an approved item

-- do not have enough resources to prevent serious risk to your own, or your family’s health or safety
+- do not have enough resources to prevent serious risks to your own, or your family’s health or safety

 Who can't apply